Majdal Shams: Citizenship

 The inhabitants of Majdal Shams are considered Syrian citizens by the Syrian authorities.
 Since 1981 they have also been considered permanent residents of Israel.
 While they are entitled to full Israeli citizenship, as of 2011 only 10 percent of the Golan Druze had opted to become Israeli citizens.
 As of 2011, many residents had kept in contact with their relatives in Syria and travelled there to visit family or study.
 Damascus University was open to them free of charge.
 However, the number of Druze who took Israeli citizenship jumped to over 20% by 2018 and kept rising during the Syrian Civil War.
+In early 2026, following the fall of the Assad government and a massacre of Druze in southern Syria, the percent of the village that had gone through the process to become Israeli citizens rose to 38%.

 Those who apply for Israeli citizenship are entitled to vote, run for Knesset and receive an Israeli passport.
 For foreign travel, non-citizens are issued a laissez passer by the Israeli authorities.
 As Israel does not recognize their Syrian citizenship, they are defined in Israeli records as "residents of the Golan Heights."
 Residents of Majdal Shams are not drafted by the Israel Defense Forces, but as of 2024 there are individual cases of residents serving in the army.

 As permanent residents, Majdal Shams inhabitants are free to work and study in Israel and are entitled to state services such as HMO (Kupat Holim) health insurance.
 They are also free to move at will and live anywhere they choose in Israel.